musoniusr/DhammaratoDhamma/_posts/2024-05-14-daily-dhammarato-transforming-reality-the-power-of-the-mind.md

 <p>►The Sangha UK, Wednesday 7PM BST <a href="https://join.skype.com/w6nFHnra6vdh">Join Skype Call</a>.</p>

-There is nothing like direct transmission of the teachings in a one-to-one or one-to-group (Sangha) format.
+There is nothing like direct transmission of the teachings in a one-to-one or one-to-group (Sangha) format from a skilled teacher.
 We encourage you to participate in our weekly Sanghas.